 Elementary and Secondary Education Act (ESEA) - In 1965, President Lyndon B. Johnson passed the Elementary and Secondary Education Act as a part of the "War on Poverty."
 ESEA emphasizes equal access to education and establishes high standards and accountability.
 The law authorizes federally funded education programs that are administered by the states.
-In 2002, Congress amended ESEA and reauthorized it as the No Child Left Behind Act (NCLB).
-In December 2015 President Obama signed the reauthorization of ESEA, known as the Every Student Succeeds Act (ESSA).
+In2002, Congress amended ESEA and reauthorized it as the No Child Left Behind Act (NCLB).
+In 2015, Congress amended NCLB and reauthorized it as the Every Student Succeeds Act (ESSA).